-I believe we are in a season of divine opportunities; a breakthrough is available to us, but we cannot seek a divine blessing with mortal concepts or ideology.
-We must seek divine opportunities through God's eyes.
-Proverbs 3:5-6 tells us that we must trust in God wholeheartedly, and He will direct our path.
-To receive from God, we must look for open doors that will lead us to His plan and operate in His divine direction.
-Are you seeking answers from the Lord right now?
+We are in a season of divine manifestation, where breakthroughs are within reach.
+However, we cannot pursue these blessings with worldly concepts or ideologies.
+We must seek divine opportunities through God's perspective.
+Proverbs 3:5-6 reminds us to trust in the Lord wholeheartedly, and He will guide our paths.
+To receive from God, we need to recognize His hand unfiltered, leading us to His plans and divine direction.
+Are you currently seeking answers from the Lord?